 - Manage guest communications

-As you might have guessed by now, front desk software, or a front desk system, is simply another name for a property management system!
+Front desk software, or a front desk system, is simply another name for a hotel PMS!

-At its core, a PMS gives you the technology you need to efficiently manage front desk tasks, which is where it gets its alternate name.
+At its core, hotel property management software gives you the technology you need to efficiently manage front desk tasks, which is where it gets its alternate name.
 Basically, everything you do at the front desk, you can do with a PMS.

 - Hotel management software